goingnowhere/volunteers-nowhere/README.md

 meteor
 ```

-### Non-SSH install
+### Non-submodule install

-You'll need to clone each dependency in turn and tell Meteor where to find them when you run it:
+If for some reason you don't want to use submodules, you'll need to clone each dependency in turn and tell Meteor where to find them when you run it:

 ``` bash
 mkdir nowhere-volunteers